Speech Language Pathologist

 The personnel in this position are accountable in the execution of their assigned duties to a Director of Instruction.

-Thank you for your interest in Surrey Schools.
-The successful applicant is required to consent to a Criminal Record Search prior to employment.
+Note: The successful applicant is required to consent to a Criminal Record Search prior to employment.
 Only applicants selected for interviews are contacted.